geosolutions-it/C195-azure-workspace/azure/resourcegroup_deployment/README.md

 ## Restart CKAN on failures

-To ensure CKAN is alyways respondig, in the CKAN vm should be run named `check_ckan_alive.sh`:
+To ensure CKAN is always responding, there's a script named `check_ckan_alive.sh` in the CKAN VM that should be added in the `crontab`:

 ```bash
 #!usr/bin/env bash